Lilin Lovina Beach Hotel – Cluster of beachside bungalows; chic, convenient, and popular.

 - Extras: Free shuttle service to Kalibukbuk.
 DVD rental.

-- Parking: There is abundant free and secure parking on-site, but think long and hard before driving anywhere in Bali.
+- Parking: There is abundant free and secure parking, but think long and hard before driving anywhere in Bali.

 - How to Book: Booking.com will have the best rates.